 The following steps represent a minimal workflow for using Python with RStudio Connect via the reticulate package, whether you are using the RStudio IDE on your local machine or RStudio Server Pro.

 Step 1) Install a base version of Python

 If you are working on a server with RStudio Server Pro, your administrator can install a system-wide version of Python, or you can install Python in your home directory from Python.org or Anaconda.

-In either case, ensure that your base installation of Python has the
+Also, ensure that your installation of Python has the

 Step 2) Create a Python environment in your project